 10 Sampling techniques are used to estimate the size of a population.
 Quadrats are often used to do this and they can be used in a random way or by placing them along a line through an area called a belt transect.
 11 Food chains are used to represent the feeding relationships within a community.
 All food chains begin with a producer which synthesises molecules 12 Producers are eaten by primary consumers which in turn may be eaten by secondary consumers which may be eaten by tertiary consumers.
 13 Trophic levels are defined as the feeding levels within an ecosystem.
 Trophic levels can be represented by numbers.
 14 Biomass is defined as the amount of living material at each trophic (feeding) level.
-15 Food security is defined as having enough food to feed a population 16 Biodiversity is the variety of all the different species of organisms on Earth, or within an ecosystem.
-17 All materials in the living world are recycled through the abiotic and biotic parts of an ecosystem to provide the building blocks for future organisms.
-18 Decomposers play an important part in the carbon and nitrogen cycle.
+15 Biodiversity is the variety of all the different species of organisms on Earth, or within an ecosystem.
+16 All materials in the living world are recycled through the abiotic and biotic parts of an ecosystem to provide the building blocks for future organisms.
+17 Decomposers play an important part in the carbon and nitrogen cycle.